Study on the Intensive Spanish Program

-The following course comprise the curriculum for the Intensive Spanish program and is required and worth 4 U.S. semester credit hours each.
+The following course comprises the curriculum for the Intensive Spanish program and is required and worth 4 U.S. semester credit hours each.

 Advanced Spanish and Argentine Culture The objective of this mandatory program class is to enrich the knowledge of Spanish language in the following four areas: oral comprehension, oral expression, written expression and reading comprehension while analyzing the cultural context in which the language was developed and is currently spoken.

 The following courses are electives available for the Intensive Spanish program.
 They are worth 3 U.S. semester credit hours each.

 Argentine Foreign Policy The course is aimed at acquainting with the specific issues of the foreign relations of a non-central country and their relationship with the domestic economic growth and development project.
 The course is designed to familiarize students with foreign policy issues through a comprehensive analysis of the matter.
 These issues will be addressed in the context of contemporary history during the period following World War II with a particular emphasis on Argentina's relations with Brazil and Latin America and also current items on the domestic agenda.

 Argentine and Latin American Literature This course aims to broaden the student's knowledge of Argentine and Latin American culture and literature of the second half of the 20th century.
 Students will reflect on theoretical aspects associated with the changes occurring in the fictionalizing processes, and this course will encourage students to take an enlightened view of and establish relationships and expansions between the texts and the social and cultural processes.
 Students will analyze the geographical, historical and cultural contexts in which tales are produced.
 This course will promote the critical and creative reading of the suggested texts through the practice of writing and conversation.